philsf-biostat/SAR-2018-005-JM/README.md

-# Análise de Dados projeto xxx (Local, aaaa)
+# Análise de Dados artigo com Jéssica Malheiros (Bio-Manguinhos/Fiocruz, 2018)

-título
+Analysis of vaccine potency by monoplex and biplex qPRC assay

 ## Análises realizadas